kbonaccorsi/4-code-quiz/README.md

 THEN I can save my initials and my score
     //prompt("Type your initials into the box to save your score")
     //attach API to give a place for initials to be stored
+        //localStorage.setItem
+        //highscore object holding array with name:score

+After putting initals into box, link to a new screen new screen needs to have list of highscores, an okay button, and a clear highscores button